MLB Mt. Rushmores

 New York Yankees Mt.
 Rushmore

-The team that started the entire Mt.
+This is the team that started the entire Mt.
 Rushmore discussion.
 Now that I’ve waded through the likes of Brandon Webb, Aaron Cook, Jeff Conine and Randy Jones as faces on teams’ Mt.
 Rushmores, it’s time to attempt to cull the illustrious history of the New York Yankees down to four men.
 Four.
 From Babe Ruth and Lou Gehrig to Joe DiMaggio to Mickey Mantle to Reggie Jackson to Derek Jeter.
 Perhaps we should allow an organization with 27 World Series titles eight faces on its Mt.
 Rushmore — or at least six.
 But we’re sticking to the rule of only four faces on Mt.
 Rushmore, even with the Yankees.
-And for a team that boasts 15 retired numbers (with Jeter’s No. 2, Mariano Rivera’s No. 42 and possibly Joe Torre’s No. 6 to follow), there are numerous candidates.
+And for a team that boasts 17 retired numbers (with Jeter’s No. 2 to follow), there are numerous candidates.
 But we’ll have to identify the four guys who have risen above all others.
 I’m sure the arguments will be aplenty.
 Here goes: